rawlins/lambda-notebook/README.md

 The project is in an alpha state.
 While code is publicly up on github, expect bugs and rapid changes.
 Contributions, requests, and suggestions are welcome.
 I hope to have a more stable beta by the beginning of summer 2014.

+If you are interested in discussing this project, you can join the following mailing list, which currently very low traffic: [http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com](http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com).

 ## Installation

 Prerequisites: python 3.3.x, and IPython set up to run with python 3.